 It’s important to think through what you will be using your server for.
 Is it going to be just a file server?
 Or a web server?
 Or a web server that needs to send an email out through forms?

-Every component and service you run will need to be secured to it’s best practices.
-For example, if you’re strictly running a static site, you don’t want to expose vulnerabilities due to an outdated email service.
+Every component and service you run will need to be secured as a best practices.
+For example, if you're strictly running a static site, you don't want to expose vulnerabilities due to an outdated email service.

 5. Keep the File System Up-To-Date

 You will want to make sure your server stays up to date with the latest security patches.
 While a server can run for a while without much maintenance and things will “just work” you will want to be sure not to adapt a “set it and forget it” mentality.

 Regular updates on a Ubuntu server can make sure the system stays secure and up to date.
 You can use the following to do that.

 While installing an Ubuntu server is a great way to learn how to work with a Linux it's a good idea to learn in a safe environment.
 Furthermore, it’s best not to expose the server to the Internet until you are ready.

 A great way to get started is at home where you can access the server from your private network without allowing access to the server through the Internet or your home router.